Kids and Foods: The Healthy Food Pyramid

 Curious About Chiropractic Care for Your Child?
 Get Basic Information Here

 Check out the MSN.com web site to get a good foundation of information about chiropractic care and how it can benefit people living with back pain, including children.
 You will find an overview of back issues, as well as helpful information about the causes of this common health complaint, treatment options and risk factors for back pain.
 The series of articles posted here also covers tips for living with chronic pain, when to contact a chiropractor for help, and when surgery should be considered as a treatment option.
-If you need a Los Angeles chiropractor for your child, consider Cooper Chiropractic Wellness Center on the West side.

 Local Foods on School Lunchroom Cafeteria Tables: Will Kids Resist Eating Healthy

 This well thought out blog post looks at both sides of the debate about governments requiring schools to buy their produce from local farmers.
 On one hand, the idea of having lunchroom cafeteria tables featuring healthy foods is attractive, it doesn't make a lot of sense if the children won't eat the food because they prefer to stick with foods that are high in fat and calories.

 What Every Child Needs For Good Mental Health

 Children have many needs; while it is easy to recognize their physical needs, sometimes parents cannot decipher their kidsí emotional and mental needs.
 Of course, it is critical that all these needs are met because they enable kids to have sound mental health.
 Children with good mental health are able to think clearly, learn new skills and develop as social beings.
 How do parents meet the mental needs of their children?
 This article from Mental Health America offers suggestions such as giving children unconditional love, nurturing kidsí self-esteem, playing with kids, monitoring TV time, giving appropriate guidance and discipline, and talking about feelings.